yangyubo/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Getting-Started.md

 }
 ```

-The observable state types lets you configure the keyboard and its various features.
-They provide both observable properties and auto-persisted ones, based on how each property should work.
+The observable state types let you configure the keyboard and its features.
+They provide both observable and auto-persisted values.

 ### Services